evolvingstuff/vdw2/content/posts/child-obesity-and-vitamin-d-many-studies.md

 │   │   ├── TextNode
-│   │   │   full_match: `Takes ~3 months for Vitamin D levels to be beneficial if not start with a ` │   │   │   inner_content: `Takes ~3 months for Vitamin D levels to be beneficial if not start with a ` │   │   ├── LocalLinkNode
+│   │   │   full_match: `Takes ~3 months for Vitamin D levels to be beneficial if not start with a ` │   │   │   inner_content: `Takes ~3 months for Vitamin D levels to be beneficial if not start with a ` │   │   ├── AliasedLocalLinkNode
 │   │   │   full_match: `((Loading Dose of Vitamin D|loading dose))`
 │   │   │   inner_content: `Loading Dose of Vitamin D|loading dose`
-│   │   │   page: `Loading Dose of Vitamin D|loading dose`
+│   │   │   page: `Loading Dose of Vitamin D`
 │   │   │   children:
 │   │   │   ├── TextNode
 │   │   │   │   full_match: `Loading Dose of Vitamin D|loading dose`